The Mysticism of Mary:

 – Additional digital testing affirmed the image of Our Lady of Guadalupe was not made “by human hand” and that its colors changed depending on the angle of where a person was while looking at it, a phenomenon which is not possible to be of human making, most especially in the year 1531.
 Scientists were further baffled upon observing that the center of the Virgin’s pupils have not one but two additional imprinted images separate from the above mentioned scene, a different image for each eye.

-The right pupil reflects a Mexican Indian family of a mother, father, and several children.
+The right pupil reflects an indigenous Aztec family of a mother, father, and several children.

 The left pupil reflects a woman with her arms outstretched and what appears to be many children behind her.